 If you are from Guatemala, and a legal resident in Spain, you can obtain Spanish citizenship.
 However, residency as a student is not valid.
 There is a special agreement between Spain and Guatemala that states that both Spaniards and Guatemalans by birth can acquire Spanish or Guatemalan citizenship, respectively.
 The only requirement for citizenship is legal residency in either country.
 You have to declare before the corresponding authorities your desire to obtain Spanish citizenship.
 And submit the corresponding documentation.

-Do you still have questions or other legal topics you need answered?
+Do you have other legal questions/topics you need assistance with?

-If you need help acquiring Spanish citizenship, fill out the form below.
-Your query is sent to us as well as to our friends at Proyecto Océano.
-Who are one of Madrid’s most known legal associations.
-They will analyze your case.
-Propose the best strategies.
-And help you throughout the whole process until you are able to obtain the Spanish Passport.
-Please note: By sending the form below, you automatically agree that we can forward your data to Proyecto Océano.
+Please fill out the form below and your query will be sent to us as well as to our friends at Proyecto Océano, one of Madrid’s most known legal associations, who are also here to help you out!
+Please note: By sending the form below, you automatically agree that we can forward your data to Proyecto Océano as well as MTS Relocation Spain.